-Construction will begin in the late spring or early summer 2014.
+Construction will take place from April 1 through October 31 in 2014, 2015 and 2016.
 During construction, you will still be able to get to your favorite spot on the mountain or wherever you are heading.
 However, the reality is construction will delay people moving through the area.
 While we will have some short-term highway closures and there will be some delays, we will work to keep people moving.

 Here is what to expect when construction takes place:

 Travelers should expect closures up-to one hour three days a week Monday through Thursday in the early evening between 5:30 p.m. and 7:30 p.m. for blasting the rock slopes.
 ODOT is still working the details to the exact time of these closures.
 Not all of these closures will take a full hour.
 However, it is best to plan on being delayed for an hour during these times.
 The closures are times based on how many vehicles are using U.S. 26 and on available sunlight.
 Nearby trails will also close briefly during the blasting operations.